OBRL Truck Series – Wednesday 7:30 pm

 • Drivers who exceed Series IPL Limit (After 4 Races) – Will be placed on a 4 race probation

-• After 4 race probationary period – Drivers who exceed IPL limit will be suspended for 1 race
+• After 4 race probationary period – Drivers who exceed IPL limit will serve a No Grid Penalty for 1 race

 IPL (incidents per lap)